cloudberrydb/cloudberrydb/src/interfaces/gppc/README.md

 Take GPPC as a wrapper that links the C/C++ UDF and Greenplum Database.
 You can define a UDF with with the GPPC API, and GPPC translates the UDF to Greenplum Database compatible UDFs.
-This lets the GPCC UDF work on different GPDB platforms, for example, different version of GPDB, without the need to recompile or modify the GPCC UDF.
+This lets the GPPC UDF work on different GPDB platforms, for example, different version of GPDB, without the need to recompile or modify the GPPC UDF.

 GPPC supports UDFs written in C/C++ and is similar to the Postgres UDFs written in C.